rlemm-pan/swimming-pool-automation/README.md

-# swimming-pool-automation
+# Pool Automation Project

 Project created to automate sheduled runtimes for the pump and sweeper and replace the old mechanical timer.
 The front-end is written in Python and the web-server is running on port 8000.
 Included in the code:

   1. Reads the Max temperature of the day to calculate the runtime schedule.
   2. Reads the starting pressure 10 secs after the pump starts and continues to monitor the pressure until the pump is turned off.
 If the pressure rises 10 lbs more than the starting pressure, the pump is turned off and a message is logged by python.
   3. Scheduler that is configurable via the web-frontend.
   4. 5-Day Weather Forecast for the zip-code set in the pool.py.
 An API-Key will be needed from World Weather Online.
   5. Buttons to manually operate the Pump (two-speed), Sweeper, and Blower for Jacuzzi.